milovanderlinden/blackarch-site/_posts/2014-06-30-new-mirror.md

 ---
 layout: post
-title: New Taiwan mirror added!
+title: Mirror in Taiwan
+category: mirror
+icon: fa-sitemap
 ---

 We would like to thank [cs.nctu.edu.tw](http://cs.nctu.edu.tw/) for becoming a mirror.